eclipse-glsp/glsp-website-source/content/documentation/protocol/content.md

 #### 2.8.2.
 Client Notification

+To notify the client about user-facing events or long running operations, the server can send a server status notification, a server message notification or progress notifications.

+Status and message notifications are used to inform the user about one-time events.
-In GLSP we distinguish between a status and a message which may be displayed differently on the client.
-For instance, in the Theia Integration status updates are shown directly on the diagram as an overlay whereas messages are shown in separate message popups.
+Status notifications are typically shown directly on the diagram as an overlay for a certain time.
+Status messages, on the other hand, are persistent notifications and are typically shown in a dedicated notification area until the user discards them.

+Progress notifications only appear while the long running operation is running and indicate the progress of this operation with messages and optionally a progress bar.

 ##### 2.8.2.1.
-SPServerStatusAction
+ServerStatusAction

 This action is typically sent by the server to signal a state change.
 This action extends the corresponding Sprotty action to include a timeout.
 If a timeout is given the respective status should disappear after the timeout is reached.

 <details open><summary>Code</summary>